Drive to the Sahyadris

 2 Jan 2017: Day 2 (Sariska – Kumbhalgarh, 449 km, 7 Hrs)

-As per our original plan, we had two options for the day, either do a morning safari at Sariska or leave early and do some evening birding at Kumbhalgarh.
-However, weather had some other plans; fog had engulfed the entire region and visibility was down to a few meters so there was no point going on the safari.
+We had to decide between two options – either a morning safari at Sariska or leave Sariska early and drive to Kumbhalgarh for some evening birding.
+The weather helped us make our decision; fog engulfed the entire region and reduced the visibility down to a few meters so there was no point going on the safari.

-By 0900 Hrs, visibility slightly improved and we decided to proceed to Kumbhalgarh.
-The drive was initially tricky due to low visibility, but then we started to follow a sedan keeping a safe distance and this helped us cover a good amount of distance.
+By 0900 Hrs, visibility improved slightly and we proceeded towards Kumbhalgarh.
+Due to low visibility, the initial drive was tricky, but we started following a sedan at a safe distance and this helped us cover a good amount of distance.